If you’re having a tough time trying to decide between these 2, I understand your dilemma.

 If you don’t have a DAC handy for gaming, you may as well just plug your cans into the controller for the time being.
 You’ll get a louder sound and the quality is just as good!

-With the K3, the above linked adapter will work but with the E10K you’ll have to use something else as it’s micro and not Type-C.
+the above-linked adapter will work but with the E10K, you’ll have to use something else as it’s micro and not Type-C.

 Both of these units are desktop Amp/DACs primarily, so do keep that in mind.

 Let’s talk a bit about Ergonomics and Power Output!

 I feel like I’m about to get a bit disappointed again with regard to power and the K3.

 The 600 technically requires 20mW to sound loud enough but I find with the gain on I can reach a nice level despite the low output.

 With the K3 out of the single-ended 3.5mm standard headphone jack, we’re only getting:

 - 120 mW @ 32 Ohms.

 - 200 mW @ 32 Ohms.